Dinosaurs in Jurassic Park: Pteranodon

 Pteranodon, a pterosaur, makes a brief appearance at the end of The Lost World: Jurassic Park.
 Earlier drafts of the script had featured Pteranodon in a larger role, and Spielberg insisted to Jurassic Park III director Joe Johnston that he include the creature in the third film.

 Pteranodon is prominently featured in Jurassic Park III, although it is a fictionalization of the actual animal, and it has a different appearance to those seen in The Lost World: Jurassic Park.
 In the third film, a group of Pteranodons are kept in an aviary on Isla Sorna.
 The idea of a pterosaur aviary had originated in Crichton's original Jurassic Park novel.
-An earlier draft of the film had included a storyline about Pteranodons escaping to the Costa Rican mainland and killing people there.
+An earlier draft of Jurassic Park III had included a storyline about Pteranodons escaping to the Costa Rican mainland and killing people.
+The finished film ends with escaped Pteranodons flying away from Isla Sorna, as Johnston wanted an ending shot of "these creatures being beautiful and elegant".
+He denied, then later suggested, that the fleeing Pteranodons would be included in the plot for a fourth film.
+Promotional material for the Jurassic World films later explained that the escaped Pteranodons were killed off-screen after reaching Canada.

 The Pteranodons in Jurassic Park III were created through a combination of animatronics and puppetry.
 Winston's team created a Pteranodon model with a wingspan of 40 ft, although the creatures are predominantly featured in the film through CGI.
 To create the flight movements, ILM animators studied footage of flying bats and birds, and also consulted a Pteranodon expert.
 Winston's team also designed and created five rod puppets to depict baby Pteranodons in a nest, with puppeteers working underneath the nest to control them.
-The third film ends with a shot of escaped Pteranodons flying away from the island.
-Johnston wanted an ending shot of "these creatures being beautiful and elegant".
-He denied, then later suggested, that the fleeing Pteranodons would be included in the plot for a fourth film.
-Promotional material for the Jurassic World films later explained that the escaped Pteranodons were killed off-screen after reaching Canada.

 Another variation of Pteranodon is featured in Jurassic World, which also depicts them living in an aviary.
 They are later inadvertently freed by the Indominus rex and wreak havoc on the park's tourists.
 For Jurassic World, the Pteranodon vocal effects were created using audio recordings of a mother osprey, defending her chicks against another individual.

-Pteranodons make an appearance in a post-credits scene for Jurassic World: Fallen Kingdom.
-The scene is set at the Paris Las Vegas resort, where escaped Pteranodons land atop the resort's Eiffel Tower.
+Escaped Pteranodons make an appearance in a post-credits scene for Jurassic World: Fallen Kingdom, set at the Paris Las Vegas resort, where they land atop its Eiffel Tower replica.
 A Pteranodon makes a brief appearance in the short film Battle at Big Rock, and several individuals appear in the Jurassic World Dominion prologue, as well as the main film.
+A tiny Pteranodon was seen caged at a fishing village in Jurassic World Rebirth.

 The films depict Pteranodon with the ability to pick up humans using its feet, although the actual animal would not have been able to do this.